 This is a competitive placement as an unpaid law clerk with the Internal Revenue Service Office of Chief Counsel in San Francisco or San Jose.
 Selected students will work directly with IRS counsel on pending Tax Court, collection and other current cases.
 The placement may be with either SB/SE and LMSB divisions.
 An IRS background check is required before beginning the internship; interested students should submit a resume and cover letter to the Associate Dean of the Tax LLM Program at the beginning of the semester prior to semester in which the student seeks the internship.
 Recommended: Federal Tax Procedure; Characterization of Income and Expenditures.
+This course is graded on a Credit/No Credit basis.
+Offered through the LLM in Taxation Program.
+JD students seeking to enroll must obtain the approval of the program director.
 This course counts toward completion of the Experiential Learning Requirement for JD students.
-This course is graded on a Credit/No Credit basis.